Tanner-Davison/Tanner-Davison/README.md

 ***Fullstack Software Developer @*** *Vasion* & *Printerlogic*

-Hello,
+Welcome,
 I'm Tanner Davison, a Full Stack Software Developer who's passionate about building software and exploring new technologies.
 I love diving deep into code and learning how things work under the hood.
-Love working with open source and making contributions where I can!
+I'm enthusiastic about contributing to open source projects and making a positive impact on the developer community.
+While I primarily work with JavaScript frameworks like React, my true excitement comes from exploring lower-level programming.
+There's something special about stepping away from high-level abstractions and getting hands-on with the foundational layers of software development.

 <div>
  <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/4f/Icon-Vim.svg/384px-Icon-Vim.svg.png?20100125062842" width="16" height="16" alt="Vim Logo" style="vertical-align: bottom;">